sanusbaum/GlueUpdater/README.md

   - For "move" the additional information should be listed in "file-location", and "file-move-location".

   - For "mkdir" the additional information should be listed in "directory-location".

+  - For "change-log" the additional information should be listed in "change-log"

 The MainWindow looks as follows: